log2timeline/dftimewolf/docs/recipe-list.md

 ## `bigquery_collect`

-Collects results from BigQuery and dumps on the filesystem.
+Collects results from BigQuery and dumps them on the filesystem.

 **Details:**

-Collects results from BigQuery and dumps on the filesystem.
+Collects results from BigQuery in a GCP project and dumps them in JSONL on the local filesystem.

 Modules: `BigQueryCollector`